--Explain three aspects regarding ethical boundaries related to ethics versus the law
+-Name three aspects regarding ethical boundaries related to ethics versus the law.

 -Explain concepts of consulting colleagues in relation to a client’s confidentiality.

--Explain five steps to consider in order to avoid risk breaking confidentiality boundaries.
+-Name five steps to consider in order to avoid risking breaking confidentiality boundaries.

--Explain three strategies you may use to protect a client’s right to confidentiality if subpoenaed by the court.
+-Name three strategies that you might be able to use in order to protect a client’s right to confidentiality if subpoenaed by the court.

 -Explain the psychologist’s role in end-of-life decisions.